 Multi gyms are great for other set styles, too.
 One of the best is supersets.
 A superset is when you perform back to back exercises with no rest in between.
 Once the set is complete, you can rest up to 90 seconds before repeating.

 Typically, two to three different exercises are performed in a superset, one of which can be done on a multi gym.
 The others could involve free weights or bodyweight exercises.
 Each superset is typically repeated three times.

-Supersets are a great way to make efficient use of time, as well as prolonging your workout.
-They are also a great way to learn about different exercises and the impact they will have on your body, all the while building confidence, too.
+Supersets are a great way to make efficient use of time, as well as prolong your workout.
+They are also a great way to learn about different exercises and their impact on your body, all the while building confidence.
 For a beginners multi gym workout, that's ideal.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.

 If you experience dizziness, nausea, chest pain, or any other abnormal symptoms, stop the workout at once and consult a physician or doctor immediately.